Skip to main content

 Action

-String enum (StrEnum) for policy actions.
+String enum (StrEnum) for policy actions, so the string values are accepted directly.

 ValueDescription